Configure Custom Scripts

 - The Parameters that are used in the Slack Burst Custom Script:

-- burstDescription: a text message that is sent to a specified Slack channel
+- burstDescription: A text message that is sent to the specified Slack channel

-- channel: a Slack channel where the message is sent to (to see the list of available channels, access Admin > Distribution > Slack Integration > Channel tab)
+- channel: The Slack channel where the message is sent to (to see the list of available channels, access Admin > Distribution > Slack Integration > Channel tab)

-- datasetName: a Dataset that contains information about the Elements, whose info is sent to a Slack channel
+- datasetName: The Dataset that contains information about the Elements, whose info is sent to a Slack channel

 - The provided values for Parameters are displayed upon Parameter Sets